 [Optional] Pull the .NET Core Images

 The .NET Core team released versions of their SDK and runtime images as soon as Windows Server 2019 launched.
-You can pull those now and start running your .NET Core apps in 2019 (hopefully the .NET Framework SDK, ASP.NET and SQL Server images will be available soon.)
+You can pull those now and start running your .NET Core apps in 2019 (there are also .NET Framework SDK and ASP.NET images available - hopefully SQL Server will get some attention soon...)

 Try it Out!